georgebabarus/magento-filesystem-extension/docs/source/details.rst

 Implementation details
 ********************************

-Storing static files inside compute system, involve some work when you decide to scale horizontally, but having all static files stored in a cloud object storage service (as a external "microservice") could ease the deployment process, in same time reducing the complexity and improving performance of the system.
+Storing static files inside the compute system involves some work when you decide to scale horizontally, but having all static files stored in a cloud object storage service (as an external "microservice") could ease the deployment process, in the same time reducing the complexity and improving the performance of the system.
 You can check :ref:`some application architectures <extension/architecture>` to guide you to the proper solution for your use case.

 For example:
-    * storing CMS media files directly in a cloud object storage (like Amazon S3 or Azure Files) without touching server disk could be achieved with little effort :ref:`explained here <cms>`.
+    * storing CMS media files directly in a cloud object storage (like Amazon S3 or Azure Files) without touching the server disk could be achieved with little effort :ref:`explained here <cms>`.
-    * all files that are served raw could easily be served directly form there or through a built-in or third party CDN.
+    * all files that are served raw could easily be served directly from there or through a built-in or third-party CDN.
-    * products media files could also be stored in a cloud object storage, but in this case the resized images could be served through a reverse proxy server with fallback on resize endpoint.
+    * products media files could also be stored in a cloud object storage, but in this case, the resized images could be served through a reverse proxy server with fallback on the resizing endpoint.
-    * even better you can extract web asset storing and processing (eg: image resizing, compression) feature as a microservice and reduce Magento complexity.
+    * even better, you can extract web asset storing and processing (eg: image resizing, compression) features as a microservice and reduce Magento complexity.

 There are plenty of cloud object storage services (for static files) offered with various features, all having common features like:

     * allow secure upload remotely of files
-    * deliver static file public or privately
+    * deliver public or private static files
-    * built in Content delivery network (CDN)
+    * built-in Content Delivery Network (CDN)

-With this idea in mind you can identify some advantages for using it in e-commerce websites for storing images and video for products, categories or CMS pages.
+With this idea in mind, you can identify some advantages of using it in e-commerce websites for storing images and videos for products, categories, or CMS pages.
 Storing private content like downloadable products could be also covered.

 `Read more about Magento 2 headless implementation. <https://magento.com/blog/best-practices/future-headless/>`_